073145/073145/README.md

 ###
 👋 Engineering as Art, Science, and Expression

 I see engineering as the defining "magic" of our era—a bridge between imagination and reality.
 My work spans S.T.E.A.M.
-(Science, Technology, Engineering, Arts, Mathematics), weaving together digital, physical, and human experiences.
-Here, every project is a step toward shaping what’s next—one circuit, one line of code, one idea at a time.
+(Science, Technology, Engineering, Arts, Mathematics), weaving together digita[...]

 ---
 ⚙️ Core Interests & Practice Areas